- June 15, 2017

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, Compliance, Latest Post, Opinions, Training
+- Categories: Agencies, Buyers, Compliance, Latest Post, Opinions, Training

 As a consultant to the debt collection industry one of my duties is to create and perform collector training classes.
 I have been doing this for many years and a few years ago I came to a realization which lead me to change my training.